yugabyte/yugabyte-db/docs/content/preview/develop/data-modeling/_index.md

 type: indexpage
 ---

-Data modeling is the process of defining the structure, organization, and relationships of data within a database.
+Data modeling is the process of defining the structure, organization, and relationships of data in a database.
 In a distributed SQL database, this process becomes even more crucial due to the complexities introduced by data distribution, replication, and consistency.
 To fully leverage the benefits offered by YugabyteDB, you need to approach data modeling with a distributed mindset.
-This guide will you understand that data modeling for distributed SQL databases requires a careful balance of theoretical principles and practical considerations.
+Data modeling for distributed SQL databases requires a careful balance of theoretical principles and practical considerations.

 ## Organization